Sport psychology: Personality characteristics

-Big 5 personality traits
+Big five personality traits

 Research on the big five personality traits (openness, conscientiousness, extraversion, agreeableness, and neuroticism) as well as some other characteristics have differentiated personalities of athletes in individual sports compared to team sports.
 Athletes in individual sports scored higher on measures of conscientiousness and autonomy.
-Team-sport athletes scored higher on measures of agreeableness and sociotrophy.
+Team-sport athletes scored higher on measures of agreeableness and sociotropy.
 These characteristics can be explained by the demands of each sport type.
 Individual sports require athletes to be self-reliant, while team sports require group cohesion in order to be successful.
 Athletes participating in both team and individual sports score equally on measures of neuroticism, extraversion, and openness.
 These traits help provide a personality profile for sport psychologist seeking to work with certain types of sports.

 Sensation seeking

-Sensation seeking is a phenomenon where an individual seeks to participate in novel, complex or intense activities with higher amounts of thrill in order to satisfy their personal need for arousal.
-This is one area where personalities in different types of sports can be differentiated.
-High sensation seekers tend to participate in the high-thrill extreme sports, such as sky diving, car racing, scuba diving, whitewater sports, and skiing.
-Sensation seeking is not a motive for other high-risk sports such as mountaineering and Ocean rowing.
-The high-thrill sports involve intense speed and excitement as well as a perception of risk.
-Individuals with a moderate level of sensation seeking tend to participate in common sports that are unpredictable but also minimally risky.
-Some examples are basketball, baseball, volleyball, and golf.
-Low sensation seekers participate in sports that require large amounts of training and consistency, such as long-distance running, gymnastics, or swimming.
-This is one area of personality type that differs for different sports.
+Sensation seeking is a phenomenon in which individuals seek novel, complex, or intense activities that provide higher levels of thrill and arousal.
+This concept is often used to differentiate personalities across various sports.
+High sensation seekers are more likely to participate in extreme sports such as skydiving, car racing, scuba diving, whitewater sports, and skiing.
+However, sensation seeking is not necessarily a motive in other high-risk sports such as mountaineering and ocean rowing.
+These high-thrill sports involve intense speed, excitement, and a perception of risk.

+Individuals with moderate levels of sensation seeking tend to engage in sports that are somewhat unpredictable but carry minimal risk, such as basketball, baseball, volleyball, and golf.
+Low sensation seekers are more likely to participate in sports that require long-term training, discipline, and consistency, including long-distance running, gymnastics, or swimming.

 Psychopathology

+Different categories of sports are associated with distinct mental health profiles.

+Research suggests that female athletes are at greater risk of developing psychopathologies, particularly anxiety, depression, and eating disorders.
+Studies indicate that up to 70% of female athletes struggle with eating disorders such as anorexia nervosa or bulimia nervosa, with around 42% of these cases occurring among higher-level competitors.

-Different categories of sports display different mental health profiles.
-Overall, female athletes are more likely to develop a psychopathology, such as anxiety, depression, or eating disorders.
-The only problem that is more prevalent in male athletes is drug and alcohol use.
-These are consistent with the general public, as well.
-Anxiety, depression, and sleep problems are most prevalent in highly aesthetic sports, such as ballet or gymnastics.
-These are least prevalent in high risk sports and team ball sports.
-Eating disorders are more prevalent in athletes than the general public.
-For women eating disorders are highly prevalent in aesthetic, racing, and fine motor sports, and least prevalent in team ball sports.
-Eating disorders are most prevalent for men in high combat and contact sports.
-There are more problematic eating behaviors in sports that place and emphasis on thinness and weight-dependence.
-This demonstrates that mental health problems are highly related to the demands that specific sports place on the athletes involved.
+These issues are most prevalent in aesthetic sports such as ballet or gymnastics, and least common in high-risk or team ball sports.
+Eating disorders occur more frequently in athletes compared to the general population.
+Among women, eating disorders are especially common in aesthetic, racing, and fine-motor sports, while being less prevalent in team ball sports.
+Among men, they are most frequent in high-combat and contact sports.
+Additionally, problematic eating behaviors tend to arise in sports that emphasize thinness and weight control.